 Irma la Douce

-Irma la Douce (, "Irma the Sweet") is a 1963 American romantic comedy film starring Jack Lemmon and Shirley MacLaine, directed by Billy Wilder.
-It is based on the 1956 French stage musical Irma La Douce by Marguerite Monnot and Alexandre Breffort.
+Irma la Douce (, "Irma the Sweet") is a 1963 American romantic comedy film directed by Billy Wilder from a screenplay he co-wrote with I. A. L. Diamond, based on the 1956 French stage musical of the same name by Marguerite Monnot and Alexandre Breffort.
+The film stars Jack Lemmon and Shirley MacLaine.

 Plot

-Irma la Douce tells the story of Nestor Patou (Jack Lemmon), an honest cop, who after being transferred from the park Bois de Boulogne to a more urban neighborhood in Paris, finds a street full of prostitutes working at the Hotel Casanova and proceeds to raid the place.
-The police inspector, who is Nestor's superior, and the other policemen, have been aware of the prostitution, but tolerate it in exchange for bribes.
-The inspector, a client of the prostitutes himself, fires Nestor, who is accidentally framed for bribery.
+Nestor Patou, an honest policeman, has been transferred from the Bois de Boulogne to Les Halles, a more urban neighborhood in Paris.
+He finds a street full of prostitutes working at the Hotel Casanova and raids the place.
+The inspector fires Nestor, who is mistakenly framed for bribery.

 Awards